EthStats/floca/README.md

 	$ npm install
 	$ npm start

+You can tell _floca_ to generate code for a web server if your project aims to serve pages.
+Gulp is also an project creational option if you need Gulp build scripts for your project.

 Extend the bus folder with entities and have a happy coding!

+#### Create Entity

+From the your floca working folder, you can create an Entity by CLI:

+	$ floca create entity <entityName> [--rest] [--websocket]

+This will create a business entity JS file inside your _'bus'_ folder optionally with REST and/or Websocket ports opened.

+#### Create Service

+You can add service functions to your entities as shown below:

+	$ floca create service <entityName> <serviceName>

+The JS file identified by the _"serviceName"_ will be opened and a JS flocal function will be added to with the name _"serviceName"_.

+You can address other entities from there in respect your business flow.

 #### Generate Test Mocha code